Breel Embolo

-Breel Donald Embolo (born 14 February 1997) is a professional footballer who plays as a forward for Ligue 1 club Monaco and the Switzerland national team.
+Breel Donald Embolo (born 14 February 1997) is a professional footballer who plays as a forward for Ligue 1 club Rennes and the Switzerland national team.

-Born in Cameroon, Embolo moved with his family to France before finally settling in Switzerland.
-After working his way through their junior teams, Embolo made his professional debut for Basel in March 2014, and won the Swiss Super League in all three of his first seasons before moving to Schalke 04 for a reported fee of €20 million.
+Born in Cameroon, Embolo moved with his mother and siblings to France before finally settling in Switzerland.
+After working his way through their junior teams, Embolo made his professional debut for Basel in March 2014, and won the Swiss Super League in all three of his first seasons before moving to Germany after being signed by Schalke 04 for a reported fee of €20 million.
 Shortly after moving to the Bundesliga, he suffered an ankle injury that ruled him out for nearly a year.
-He later played in Germany for Borussia Mönchengladbach and in the French Ligue 1 for Monaco.
+He later played for Borussia Mönchengladbach before moving to Ligue 1 to play for Monaco.

-Embolo made his senior international debut in 2015, earning over 60 caps.
-He represented Switzerland at the UEFA European Championship in 2016 and 2020, and at the FIFA World Cup in the 2018 and 2022.
+Embolo made his senior international debut in 2015, earning over 80 caps.
+He represented Switzerland at the UEFA European Championship in 2016, 2020, and 2024, and at the FIFA World Cup in 2018 and 2022.

 Early life

-Embolo was born on 14 February 1997 in the Cameroonian capital Yaoundé.
-His parents separated when he was young, and at the age of five or six, his mother moved to France where he attended school; he was raised between Toulouse and Paris.
-Whilst there she met her future husband, a Swiss national.
-The following year, the family moved to Basel in Switzerland.
+Breel Donald Embolo was born on 14 February 1997, in the Cameroonian capital of Yaoundé.
+His parents separated when he was young, and at the age of five, his mother moved to France where he attended school; he was raised along with his siblings between Toulouse and Paris.
+The following year, the family moved to Basel, Switzerland.

-Embolo received Swiss citizenship on 12 December 2014.
-His girlfriend Naomi gave birth to their daughter Naliya in June 2018.